-I’m a first year PhD student working with the School of Earth and Environment interested in the mathematical description and computational modelling of geophysical processes.
+I’m a PhD student in the School of Earth and Environment interested in the mathematical description and computational modelling of geophysical processes.
 I have previously studied Natural Sciences, majoring in maths and minoring in physics, here at Leeds.
 In the later years of my degree, I focused on applied maths including molecular simulation, quantum mechanics and extensive study of fluid dynamics.

 During my masters project, I worked with Dr Stephen Griffiths in the Department of Applied Mathematics to construct a simple model of ocean tides.
 This project introduced me to the fundamentals of mathematical modelling by requiring the implementation of discretised Laplace tidal equations, the defining of appropriate spatial and temporal variable distributions and the analysis of real world data for model output validation.